pavelgorbach/markdown/README.md

-# Getting Started with Create React App
+# Markdown Previewer

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app) and deployed to [Heroku](https://mrkdwn-previewer.herokuapp.com/).

+## Description
+You can find description on [freeCodeCamp](https://www.freecodecamp.org/learn/front-end-development-libraries/front-end-development-libraries-projects/build-a-markdown-previewer)

 ## Available Scripts